 - A lack of available funding for many of the benefits of the plan.

 You don’t want to face these issues alone.
-Having a Healthcare consultant on your side can minimize the risks of signing up for a new employee health benefits plan.
+Having an employee benefits consultant on your side can minimize the risks of signing up for a new health benefits plan.

 Another important consideration you can make before securing a new plan is to simply speak with your employees.
 Conduct a survey to see what it is they want to see from their new benefits plan.
 What are some benefits they want?
 What are some benefits they could do without?

 A simple in-house survey can work wonders towards saving you money on unnecessary benefits.